 In my opinion this is all about the reactions and the connections between the performers.
 We really want to see improvisers who are alive, and more importantly alive to each other.

 Just listening can make people too passive (Mick Napier writes some cool stuff about this) as they sometimes stare blankly at the other performers in a zen like trance.
 We’re sometimes taught to make the other performer look good, but this shouldn’t be misinterpreted as “make them look good by doing nothing yourself”.

-Instead I prefer active listening, where people react to what’s being said by the other performer.
+Instead I prefer active listening in our improv classes, where people react to what’s being said by the other performer.
 Preferably with a reaction that the audience can hear and feel.
 This is when impro becomes alive, and a constant flow and connection forms between the performers.
 This is also what makes the other performer look good.

 For instance if your scene partner is stuck on stage, can’t come up with anything, and comes on and says “Where are we?” and the other performer mirrors that energy and just stares blankly at them passively listening then we’ve just made them look like someone who can’t create a platform.

 However if they say “where are we?” and we let out a loud scream and shout “trapped!” we’ve made their offer look deliberate, and more importantly it’s affected us emotionally and suddenly looks like a bit of something going on.
 In fact any audible reaction to the offer would sell it better than just passively listening.

 Audible emotional reactions sell the other person’s offers, and make things matter.